rachitnigam/rachitnigam.com/content/post/transpiler.md

 console.log([0, ...range(10)]);
 ```

 Yeah, guess what, it is.
-Implementing generators is a *whole-program transformation*: they fundamentally rely on the ability of the program to save its internal stack and pause the execution of the program.
+Implementing generators is a *whole-program transformation*: they fundamentally rely on the ability of the program to save its internal stack and pause its execution.
 In fact, making it fast requires enough tricks that [we wrote a paper on it][stopify].

 ## Lie #3: Transpilers Target the Same Level of Abstraction

-This is pretty much the same as (2) for me.
-Yeah, the input and output languages have the syntax of JavaScript but the fact that compiler *one feature* requires a whole program transformation gives away the fact that these are not the same languages.
+This is pretty much the same as (2).
+Yeah, the input and output languages have the syntax of JavaScript but the fact that compiling *one feature* requires a whole program transformation gives away the fact that these are not *the same language*.
 If we're to get beyond the vagaries of syntax and *actually* talk about what the expressive power of languages is, we need to [talk about semantics][pwl-ep].

 ## Lie #4: Transpilers Don't have Backends

-BabelJS has a [list of "presets"][babel-presets] which target different versions of JavaScript and depending on which ones you choose, your frontend code will be transformed into different mixes of features.
+BabelJS has a [list of "presets"][babel-presets] which target different versions of JavaScript.
-People might argue that when Babel is compiling its operations, it can do it piecemeal: that is, the compilation of *nullish coaleascing operators* has nothing to how classes are compiled.
+This is not very different from LLVM having multiple different backends.{% footnote() %} If you're going to argue that the backends all compile to the same language, see (3). {% end %} People might argue that when Babel is compiling its operations, it can do it piecemeal: that is, the compilation of [nullish coaleascing operators][js-nullish] has nothing to how classes are compiled.

-This is exactly what compiler frontends do as well: they transform a large surface area of syntax into a smaller language and lot of operations are simple *syntactic sugar* which can be represented using other, more foundational primitives in the language.
+This is exactly what compiler frontends do as well: they transform a large surface area of syntax into a smaller language and a lot of operations are simple *syntactic sugar* which can be represented using other, more foundational primitives in the language.

-Compilers like `rustc` do exactly this: by the time you get to the mid-level language (MIR), features like `if`-`let` have been compiled into `match` statements.
+For example, in the Rust compiler, the mid-level representation (MIR) does away with features like `if`-`let` by compiling them into `match` statements.
 In fact, `clippy`, a style suggestion tool for Rust, *implements this as source-to-source transformation*: if you have [simple `match` statements in your program][single-match] in your program, Clippy will suggest a rewrite to you.

 ## Lie #5: Transpilers are not Compilers